 Such developments include: the expansion of the vote among white males, the rise of slavery in importance to the Southern economy, the continued exploration of the west and settlement by Americans, the expansion of farming across the Midwest and Heartland, the rise of industry during the Market Revolution and the rise of New York as a major financial center.

 *This objective connects to the first objective on Jefferson and Hamilton’s hopes for the American future.
+It’s asking you to apply something you know, hypothetically, to an era we haven’t gotten to yet.
 It will connect to 2-3 questions on the exam.

 Era of Bad Feelings 12